 Under this guideline a person weighing 170lbs should eat 63 grams of vegan protein a day.
 You can check if you are consuming the daily recommended allowance of vegan protein by using the NLE Vegan Protein Calculator.

-The better measurement for determining the amount of protein you should consume is 10% of the total daily calories consumed.
+The better measurement for determining the amount of protein needed is 10% of 2000 calories consumed daily.

 Research suggests that women who are pregnant should eat and extra 20 grams of protein a day, and weightlifters should eat twice the recommended amount.

-Vegans who eat a balanced plant based diet should not have any problem getting 10% of their total daily calories from vegan protein sources.
-Vegans get protein from vegetables, fruits, nuts, seeds, and legumes.
+People who eat eat a plant based diet should not have any problem getting 10% of their total daily calories from vegan protein sources.
+Plant protein is in vegetables, fruits, nuts, seeds, and legumes.

 All plant-based wholefoods (vegetable, fruits, nuts/seeds, legumes, grains) contain some amount of vegan protein.
 In general, legumes, nuts, seeds, and grains contain a higher amount of protein per gram than do vegetables and fruits.

-People who are concerned with maximizing their vegan protein consumption should increase their consumption of these vegan protein sources.
-May ask, “What do vegans eat for protein?”
+People who are concerned with maximizing their plant protein consumption should increase their consumption of these plant/vegan protein sources.
+“What do vegans eat for protein?”
 Your answer is below.